Skip to main content

 Faculty

-Jeffrey Guenzel, MA, LPC Related seminars and products
+Jeffrey Guenzel, EdD, LPC Related seminars and products

 Prior to his appointments with the State of New Jersey, Jeff was the inaugural executive director of a not-for-profit agency providing wraparound care management services for children and young adults with complex behavioral health challenges.
 Under his leadership, the agency became one of the largest wraparound agencies in the United States, gaining him national recognition.